Hospital charges $847 ‘facility fee’ for telehealth visit - NewsBreak

 “I can tell you right now I would’ve gone elsewhere if they had told me there was an $850 fee, essentially for a Zoom call,” Tesso said.

-Her 3-year-old son’s appointment was virtual, a telehealth visit conducted from their home computer, yet she was told the $847.35 bill was a “facility fee.”A Dream Come True
+Her 3-year-old son’s appointment was virtual, a telehealth visit conducted from their home computer, yet she was told the $847.35 bill was a “facility fee.”‘Indescribable’: 14-month-old twins born conjoined finally home after separation surgery

 “I was like, ‘Facility fee?
 I didn’t go to your facility.
 I was at home and as far as I could tell some of the doctors were at home too.’
 And she said, ‘Well, we charge the same whether you come to the facility or it’s a telehealth appointment,'” Tesso said.